wp-plugins/flyzoo/readme.txt

 * **Customizable chat colors, dock layout & features**

-* **Customizable online, offline and login messages:** Welcome your visitors and invite them to chat or contact you while you're offline!
+* **Customizable online, offline and login messages:** Welcome your visitors and invite them to chat live or contact you while you're offline!
 Customize chat headers, pop up messages and add images to match your brand style.

 * **Single Sign On:** users can login and chat using their existing WordPress accounts